 Raymond James (USA) Ltd. (the Company) is incorporated under the Canada Business Corporations Act.
 The Company was previously incorporated under the laws of the State of New York, United States of America, then merged with a newly incorporated Arizona company for purposes of continuance as an existing corporation under the Canada Business Corporations Act on September 15, 2006.
-The Company is a wholly owned subsidiary of Raymond James Ltd., a Canadian registered investment dealer and member of Investment Industry Regulatory Organization of Canada (IIROC), Canadian Investor Protection Fund, the Toronto Stock Exchange, TSX Venture Exchange, and the Montreal Exchange.
+The Company is a wholly owned subsidiary of Raymond James Ltd., a Canadian registered investment dealer and member of Investment Industry Regulatory Organization of Canada (IIROC) and the Canadian Investor Protection Fund and a participating organization of the Toronto Stock Exchange, TSX Venture Exchange, and the Montreal Exchange.